T of C

 招隱室 Zhaoyin Shi (Studio for Seeking Solitude)

-The Shen Qi Mi Pu melody Zhao Yin can be translated either as "Seeking a Recluse" (招隱士 Zhao Yinshi) or as "Seeking Solitude".
+The Shen Qi Mi Pu melody Zhao Yin can be translated either as "Seeking Solitude" (招隱士 Zhao Yinshi) or as "Seeking a Recluse".
 As is explained there, "seeking a recluse" can suggest you wish the recluse to return to society.
 However, the melody seems to be expressing another meaning of zhao yin: the desire to join the recluse.
 Thus, in the Studio for Seeking Solitude one does not seek necessarily to be alone, only to be away from the common concerns of society.

 In Hong Kong, my Studio for Seeking Solitude was a room in my home on Cheung Chau island overlooking the South China Sea.
 Here I did my recordings for Music Beyonds Sound and the Handbook of Spiritual and Marvelous Mysteries.

-In 2001, after I moved to the New York area, I made a new Studio for Seeking Solitude in the basement of my home.
+In 2001, after I moved to the New York area, I made a new Studio for Seeking Solitude in the basement of our home there.
 In 2006 I began putting recordings I made there online.
-This is discussed in a footnote to the page on which you can hear MP3 files from both the old studio and the new one.
+This is discussed in a footnote to the page on which you can hear MP3 files from both the old studio and the new ones.

-The same footnote also mentions additions to my recording equipment (in particular a Fostex FR-2LE Field Memory Recorder and a Mac with Logic Express for editing), used with the earlier equipment in the new Studio for Seeking Solitude I had at our home in Mumbai between 2009 and 2011.
+The same footnote also mentions additions/changes to my recording equipment (in particular a Fostex FR-2LE Field Memory Recorder and a Mac with Logic Express for editing).
+These I used with the earlier equipment in the new Studio for Seeking Solitude I had at our home in Mumbai between 2009 and 2011.
+In 2011 my Fostex blew up and was replaced by a Roland R-26 Portable Recorder; while in Singapore from 2011 to 2013 I used this without the external microphones.

 Return to my publications or to the Guqin ToC